uxora-com/xpenology-docker/README.md

 Latest tested (for DS3615xs):
 - 6.2.3 with Jun's 1.03b (virtio+9p)
-- 7.0.1 with redpill (virtio+9p)
+- rr 24.10 (virtio+9p) from https://github.com/RROrg/rr/releases/download/24.10.0/rr-24.10.0.img.zip

 UPDATE:
-- PID, VID and SN (Serial Number) can now be pass as parameter to Docker, the bootloader is modified during the first boot.
+- PID, VID and SN (Serial Number) can now be pass as parameter to Docker, the bootloader is modified during the first boot. (work with Jun's bootloader)
 - Redpill bootloader compatibility
 - Run without BOOTLOADER_URL by using local file with following docker option: `-v /path/myfile:/bootloader`

 ## Warning / Disclaimer

+This project contains only open-source code and does not distribute any copyrighted material.

-This system is for testing or educational purpose ONLY, and It is NOT recommended for using in production environment because it has no support, and it has not been proven  stable/reliable.
+This is for testing or educational purpose ONLY, and It is NOT recommended for using in production environment because it has no support, and it has not been proven stable/reliable.

+Be aware that, Synology's Virtual DSM end-user license agreement does not permit installation on non-Synology hardware.
+So comply with this by using Synology hardware.

-So DATA LOSS can happen by using this system due to its instability, SO this is ONLY on your own responsibility to use.
+DATA LOSS can happen by using this system due to its instability, SO this is ONLY on your own responsibility to use.

 If you are happy with the testing of this product, I would highly recommend you to go for an original Synology hardware, especially for PRODUCTION environment where data is critical.